Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Reducing Translation Noise

 A major source of translation noise is due to mismatches between the translation of an entity by itself and in sentence.
 For instance, given a Chinese sentence that refers to an utterance containing the word ``aquarium'' (\chin{水族馆}), incorrect translation may result in ``ocean museum'' in the English utterance, which does not match the slot value ``aquarium'' in the ontology and annotation anymore.
 Slot values may also get dropped or transliterated.

-\textit{Translation with alignment} was previously proposed by ~\newcite{moradshahi-etal-2020-localizing} for tackling open-ontology multilingual semantic parsing by preserving entities during translation and replacing after with local entity values.
-We show alignment is beneficial also for a finite (closed) ontology.
+\textit{Translation with alignment} was previously proposed by~\newcite{moradshahi-etal-2020-localizing} to localize open-ontology multilingual semantic parsing datasets.
+Token alignments, obtained from cross-attention weights of the neural model, are used to track position of entities during translation so they can be replaced afterwards with local entity values.
+Figure~\ref{fig:translation} shows the translation and alignment process for an example input.

-The dialogue setting is more challenging for alignment since the replacement needs to consider the dependency between slot values across turns.
+We show that alignment is useful also for a finite (closed) ontology in a dialogue setting.
+The dialogue setting is more challenging since the replacement with local entity values must be consistent across turns and dependent slots - slots that their values are logically dependent on each other.
 For instance, the corresponding price range for a \textit{fast food} restaurant should be \textit{cheap}, or a speaker looking for an attraction to go to with his girlfriend wants a place where \textit{best-for-crowd} = ``lover's date''.
 Furthermore, utterances are generally longer and more complex containing multiple entities.

-We have made several changes in alignment to address these issues: (1) We use a dictionary for translating the dependent slots to ensure relations are preserved.
+We have made several changes in alignment to address these issues: \begin{enumerate} \item We use a dictionary constructed from the dataset's ontology for translating the dependent slots to ensure relations are preserved.
 For all other slots, we randomly replace them with values from the target language ontology similar to previous work.

-(2) In previous work, quotation marks were used to mark boundary of entities and used to retrieve alignment between tokens in the input and output.
-Dialogues contain longer utterances with multiple entities per turn and we found translation of quotation marks to be inconsistent.
+\item In previous work, quotation marks were used to mark the boundary of entities and to retrieve alignment between tokens in the input and output.
+We found the translation of quotation marks to be inconsistent.
 Instead, we omit those marks before translation and purely rely on cross-attention between subwords to compute alignment.

-(3) We observed alignment does poorly on digits and often misplaces them in the output.
-We apply some heuristics to retrieve spans for numbers, dates, and time slots if present in the output and omit alignment if successful.
-(4) NMT quality is better on shorter texts~\cite{hu2020comparison} when there are fewer entities to align.
-We break down utterances into individual sentences before translation.
+\item We observed alignment does poorly on digits and often misplaces them in the output.
+We use string matching to retrieve spans for numbers, dates, and time slots if present in the output and omit alignment if successful. \item Dialogues contain longer utterances with multiple entities per turn.
+We found breaking down utterances into individual sentences before translation, significantly improves the quality of outputs when there are fewer entities to align. \end{enumerate}